Kaizen Kiwi = Helping Kiwis Change for Good

 Has Covid-19 affected your business?

-Kaizen Kiwi offers services that are registered with the Regional Business Partner Network in New Zealand and businesses may be eligible for 100% funding support under the COVID-19 Business Advisory Fund for our services.
+Kaizen Kiwi offers services that are registered with the Regional Business Partner Network in New Zealand and businesses may be eligible for 100%, or 50% co-funding support for our services.

 Contact me today to discuss how I can help your business!